TKristof09/Galactapedia-parser/ReadMe.md

 * Google Chrome and [ChromeDriver](https://chromedriver.chromium.org/downloads) for the crawler (you can change the code to use other browsers if you want to, but I haven't tested with anything else).
 Also make sure that chromedriver is in your PATH environment variable

+## Notes
+You may want to add the profile as a global profile in Voice Attack to use it alongside other profiles such as HCS voicepacks